rajkadakia/Daily_quotes/README.md

 > _It is the power of thought that gives man power over nature. — Hans Christian Andersen_

+> _The less you want, the richer you are.
+The more you need in order to be happy, the more miserable you'll be. — Yanni_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.